IceSmash2/manangos-TipBot/README.md

-## I found a bug or I have a concern.
-Question Mark?
+## I found a bug or I have a concern?